-With its rapid-fire gags, a penchant for (cartoon) violence, and boundary-pushing humor, The Simpsons are a good fit at the loud, in-your-face, we-love-to-blow-stuff-up Universal Studios parks.
+With its rapid-fire gags, a penchant for (cartoon) violence, and boundary-pushing humor, The Simpsons TV show is a good fit at the loud, in-your-face, we-love-to-blow-stuff-up Universal Studios parks.
 The Simpsons Ride gives guests the chance to accompany Bart, Homer, and the rest of the iconic clan as they experience Krustyland, a theme park that has been built on the cheap by Krusty the Clown.

 Of course, calamity ensues.
 And, since this is the Simpsons, hilarity ensues as well.

 As a motion simulator, The Simpsons Ride at Universal Orlando syncs the action of its eight-passenger vehicles with wild animated footage.
-Although scenes include free-falling from nosebleed heights and mid-air collisions, the vehicles never actually move more than a few inches in any direction.
+Although scenes include maneuvers such as free-falling from nosebleed heights and mid-air collisions, the vehicles never actually move more than a few inches in any direction.

-If you can handle Star Tours at the Disney parks, you'll be able to handle The Simpsons.
+If you can handle Star Tours at the Disney parks, you would be able to handle The Simpsons.
 If you want to see what the concept of a motion simulator is about with a more toned-down attraction, try Universal's Despicable Me Minion Mayhem ride first.

 What to Expect